Milan Vukadinov: Biography

-Vukadinov was born in Voyvodina in 1936, which was part of Yugoslavia at the time.
-Vukadinov first learned to play chess from his Serbian father at the age of nine in his hometown in Banat, Serbia.
+Vukadinov was born on 22 of September 1936 in Чента (Čenta), Банат (Banat), Војводина (Vojvodina), which was part of Yugoslavia at the time.
+Milan comes from a family of 7 siblings and he had a twin sister called Milana.
+Milan Vukadinov first learned to play chess from his Serbian father at the age of nine in his hometown in Чента, Banat, Serbia.
 However, he did not participate in a tournament until age 20.
 He attended the University of Belgrade, where he studied law while working as a security guard part-time.
 Following this, he moved to Germany.
 In 1965, Vukadinov emigrated to Canada.
 He received a Master's degree from the University of Waterloo in 1971.

 In Canada, Vukadinov began participating in the Windsor Chess Club.
 He was known primarily as a chess coach.
 An early tournament result had him finish in second place at the Ontario Open in 1967.
 In London, he played 74 people in a simultaneous exhibition, winning 72 games.
 In 1980, he represented Canada at the 24th Chess Olympiad in Valletta, Malta, where the team set a record for the best Canadian Chess Olympiad results, with eighth to ninth place out of 81.

 At his peak, Vukadinov had a Chess Federation of Canada rating of 2412, the eighth-highest Canadian rating.
 His United States Chess Federation rating peaked at 2455 and his FIDE rating 2232.

 Vukadinov died of a brain tumor in Windsor on 13 November 2002.